Compost Honey Hole

 Similar to the Honey Hole, the Compost Trench is a method where compost is

-find the underground treasure trove of nutrient rich compost and manure.
+underground treasure trove of nutrient rich compost and manure.

 By burying compost, you are also practicing a method of worm composting.